TatuLund/vaadin-create23/docs/VaadinCreate.PRD.md

   - `Purge`
 - The history toolbar container shall expose toolbar semantics for assistive technologies.
 - `From` and `To` are required date-only fields.
-- Date field upper bound is today.
+- Date field upper bound is the date of the newest purchase.
 - Date field lower bound is today minus 24 months.
 - Date fields shall provide localized parse-error and out-of-range error messages.
 - On entering the history tab, keyboard focus shall be set to `From`.